Tiger the Wanderer is a cartoon.

-“Demons attacked,” Fiora says with certainty and no hesitation.
-She sounds like she witnessed it.
+“Demons,” Fiora says with certainty and no hesitation, sounding like she witnessed it.

 I eye her sideways, quite sure I’m the one who just told her that.

 Ultimately, we do what any two guides who want to impress each other might do.
-That is, we search the town for clues, then start tracking which way everyone went.
+That is, we start tracking which way everyone went.

-The village isn’t large, there couldn’t be more than a dozen families that live here.
-Add in surrounding mine claims and I’d posit there should be half a hundred people here to tell us what happened.
+The village isn’t large, there couldn’t be more than a dozen families that lived here.
+Add in surrounding mine claims and I’d posit there should be half a hundred people around to tell us what happened.

-We find three more corpses inside the various buildings, all of whom have been eaten by demons.
-Then out the town’s back gate and a short way up a tiny, old road we find seven more.
-Unlike all the first bodies, these folk were armed for fighting, with miner’s axes, a man catcher, and a couple heavy clubs.
-They’re all laying where they fell in the road, flesh dried and withered.
+We find two more demon-eaten people inside one building.
+Then out the town’s back gate and a short way up a tiny, single-track trail we find seven more.
+Unlike all the first bodies, these folk were armed for fighting, wielding mining axes, a man catcher, and a couple heavy clubs.
+But they all lay where they fell, in the open road, flesh dried and withered.

-We rob some sheets from a house to pull over the bodies, anchor them with rocks against the wind, then follow the narrow tract upward.
+We rob houses to get enough sheets to wrap around each of the bodies, then follow the narrow tract upward.

-Fiora immediately produces a map, studies it a moment, then declares our road is heading up into the hills toward a dot marked “Rusty Spring Monastery – abandoned.”
+Fiora immediately produces a map, studies it a moment, then tells me the place we’re heading is marked as “Rusty Spring Monastery – abandoned.”

-It’s enough to get a moment of conversation going.
+We take turns trying to keep the conversation going.
 We speculate on what the label might mean, and whether the town below will also soon be marked abandoned.
 We hope not, but it feels like we both know it probably will.

 We reach the monastery by late afternoon.

-We ride up the last leg of road cautiously.
-It isn’t wide enough for both our guy’ram, so I’d yielded the lead to Fiora.
-She tops the last rise before me and makes an anguished cry, rushing suddenly forward.
+The last leg of the road isn’t wide enough for both our guy’ram, so I’d yielded the lead to Fiora.
+She tops the rise before me and makes an anguished cry, rushing suddenly forward.
 I spur Ghost and follow, readying for attack.

 There’s no attack, just an awful sight.
 The old monastery is cobblestone walls, half fallen.
 Some parts are just rubble.
-Out front lay rows of bodies.
+But in front of this lay rows of bodies.
 Next to those, there is a pile of excavated clay and rock, and next to that, a flock of dirty human children are digging a very large hole.

 Then suddenly he gives the best impression of a snarl I’ve ever seen a human make.
 I offer a grimace of my own in respect.

 “They herded us!
 I mean, everyone.
-From the whole county, they brought everybody together.”
+From the whole county, they brought us all together.”
 He pauses again.

-“Some of us died where we stood.”
-He sags, hugging himself in misery.
+Then he sags, hugging himself in misery.
 “Mostly they pushed us, ya know?
-Led us like we were sheep.”
+Led us like we were just sheep.”